KhalidAlghamdi12/Lab-7-Ajax/README.md

-pictures included in pics file
+picture included in ajax-pics file